Face coverings, PPE and social distancing

 Mayfield Central School District’s COVID-19’s Safety Coordinator will be Matthew Lewis, whose responsibilities include continuous compliance with all aspects of the District’s reopening plan, as well as any phased-in reopening activities necessary to allow for operational issues to be resolved before activities return to normal or “new normal” levels.
 Questions should be directed to him at at 518-661-8222 or by email at email@example.com.

 Students and staff will have daily temperature screenings administered before or upon arrival.
-Daily screening questionnaires will be administered to staff and periodically to students.
+Daily screening questionnaires will be administered to staff and weekly to students.
 These questionnaires will be in accordance with NYS guidelines.

 Any person visiting the school will be required to submit a questionnaire and temperature check upon arrival to the building.

 - Staff will be required to electronically answer the screening form listed below daily.
 If they do not meet the minimum requirements, they will be denied access to the building.

 - Students will be required to submit the health screening through an online form on a weekly basis.